What is the increased risk?

 The reasons for the increased risk for Black women are complex.
 We know that some health conditions that can increase the risk of miscarriage are more common among Black women (see below).

 But we also know that inequality in healthcare and treatment is likely to play a part.
-Recent reports from the Black-woman led, grassroots organisation FIVEXMORE and maternal human rights charity Birthrights highlight that conscious and unconscious racism is not common in healthcare.
+Recent reports from the Black-woman led, grassroots organisation FIVEXMORE and maternal human rights charity Birthrights highlight that conscious and unconscious racism is not uncommon in healthcare.

 Here at Tommy’s, we are dedicated to acknowledging this racism and how it affects the care and treatment Black women are entitled to.